EgleGedv/KeramikamsAutotest/README.md

 ### 1. Login

 > ***Note: Login tests are not included in testng.xml file.
-Please run testPositiveLogin separately and only by itself, otherwise it will not work because of reCaptcha.***
+Please run testPositiveLoginCoco_Coconut separately and only by itself, otherwise it will not work because of reCaptcha.***

 #### 1.1 Log in using existing account details